-Luschei is the author (with Amita Chudgar) of Teacher Distribution in Developing Countries: Teachers of Marginalized Students in India, Mexico, and Tanzania (2016, Palgrave Macmillan).
-His research has appeared in numerous scholarly journals, including the American Educational Research Journal, American Journal of Education, Comparative Education Review, International Journal of Educational Development, Education Policy Analysis Archives, International Review of Education, Phi Delta Kappan, Teachers College Record, and Prospects: UNESCO’s Comparative Journal of Curriculum, Learning and Assessment.
-He serves on the editorial boards of the journals Educational Researcher, Evaluation and Program Planning, Interaction Design and Architecture, Forum for International Research in Education, Journal of Teacher Education, Panorama, and Prospects.
-He has been invited to present his research in Argentina, Colombia, India, Indonesia, Mexico, and South Korea.
-From 2011 to 2014, he served on the board of directors of the Comparative and International Education Society.
+Luschei is the author (with Amita Chudgar) of Teacher distribution in developing countries: Teachers of marginalized students in India, Mexico, and Tanzania (2017, Palgrave Macmillan).
+His research has appeared in numerous scholarly journals, including the American Educational Research Journal, American Journal of Education, Comparative Education Review, Education Policy Analysis Archives, Educational Researcher, International Journal of Educational Development, International Review of Education, Phi Delta Kappan, Teachers College Record, and Prospects: UNESCO’s Comparative Journal of Curriculum, Learning and Assessment.
+He is an associate editor of the International Journal of Educational Development and he serves on the editorial boards of Educational Researcher, Evaluation and Program Planning, Interaction Design and Architecture, Forum for International Research in Education, Journal of Teacher Education, Panorama, and Prospects.
 Prior to pursuing graduate studies, he worked as a bilingual elementary, high school, and adult education teacher in the Los Angeles Unified School District, where he taught students ranging in age from six to 84.

 Luschei, T. F., & Chudgar, A. (2016).
 Teacher Distribution in Developing Countries: Teachers of Marginalized Students in India, Mexico, and Tanzania.
 New York: Palgrave Macmillan.